AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/INSTALLATION.md

 * Navigate to the SpeakUp-BCI directory: `cd SpeakUp-BCI`
 * Install the required Python packages using pip: `pip install -r requirements.txt`
-* Launch SpeakUp-BCI by running the following command: `python speakup_bci.py`
+* Launch SpeakUp-BCI by running the following command: `python speakup_bci.py` If everything was installed correctly, you should see the SpeakUp-BCI user interface appear on your screen.